Agreement of Purchase and SaleA legal document that states the buyer’s desire or interest in purchasing the property.

 Notice of ProposalA procedure under the New Home Construction Licensing Act, 2017 (NHCLA) in which the Registrar notifies an applicant or licensee in writing of the intent to refuse to grant or renew a licence, suspend or revoke a licence, apply conditions to a licence to which the licensee has or has not provided their consent.

-OfficerNamed in the Initial Return / Notice of Change filed with the Ministry of Government and Consumer Services.
+OfficerNamed in the Initial Return / Notice of Change filed with the Ministry of Public and Business Service Delivery.

 OwnerA person who first acquires a new home from its vendor for occupancy.